unit9/gae-secure-scaffold-python/README.md

 * /templates - directory for Django/Jinja2 templates your app renders.
 * /templates/soy - directory for Closure Templates your application uses.

-Javascript resources for your application can be written using Closure, and compiled by Google's Closure Compiler (detailed below in the dependencies section).

 The scaffold provides the following basic security guarantees by default through a set of base classes found in `src/base/handlers.py`.
 These handlers: